This package contains art, text, or software code produced using generative AI.

 Depending on the template you select, you will be offered additional options:

-- Template: The sheet template you would like to use.
+- Layout: The sheet layout design you would like to use.

 - Output format: The output format: the module currently only offers one printable export format, HTML.

-- Skill filters: If you want only ranked or favourite skills to be shown, or all skills
+- Skill filters: Choose if you want to show only ranked or favourite skills, or all skills

 Once exported, open HTML files in your browser and use your browser's "Print" function (either to a printer or to create a PDF).
 Sheets are set up to (hopefully) avoid adding page breaks in the middle of sections/lists.